 Despite the recent shift in Fed expectations, lower US Treasury yields, positive Chinese economic data surprises, and a seven-to-eight-year US-dollar rally, the dollar remains strong relative to its history.
 For this to change, economic growth in the rest of the world, particularly in Europe, needs to recover.
 The eurozone went into a technical industrial recession in the second half of 2018, which has knock-on effects for EMs in terms of weaker demand for exports and smaller capital flows into EMs.
 While there are some signs of stabilization in Europe, the current outlook is poor relative to elsewhere.
 In a climate of a strong dollar, dollar-denominated debt obligations become more expensive and the weakest areas such as Turkey and Argentina are often required to borrow more in hard currency than in local currency as confidence in their own markets wanes.
 Non-financial corporate EM hard currency (HC) debt is up by over US$2 trillion since 2009, pushing total EM HC debt to US$5.3 trillion in 2018.5

 The strong US dollar combined with higher oil prices – denominated in dollars – provides a double hit to net importers such as India and China.
 However, the impact is greater for smaller economies such as Indonesia, South Africa, and Turkey.
 While China continues to face debt issues, we believe these are manageable and its consumption story remains intact.
-India, despite its infrastructure and employment challenges, has the potential to capitalize on its demographic dividend over the long term.
+India, despite its infrastructure and employment challenges, has the potential to capitalise on its demographic dividend over the long term.

 Risks remain for EMs, not least the threat of rising protectionism from DMs such as the US.
 However, we believe that the growth story in the two largest countries – India and China – continues to offer opportunities for investors in both the equity and debt space.
 Within an EM allocation, therefore, it is worth considering how best to gain exposure to these larger economies.
 In some instances, this may be better achieved through an active exposure, for example, with regard to Chinese companies geared toward secular trends in the domestic market that are under-represented in the index.
 In other cases, such as the sovereign bond market, the increasing inclusion of onshore Chinese bonds in major EM and global indices should bring easier access for global investors keen to benefit from higher-yielding government bonds that are more highly rated than the average EM sovereign.